digidem/github-image-resizer/README.md

 ## Installation

-1. Setup an account with [Blitline](http://www.blitline.com/) which is free for 2hrs of processing a month, which is a lot of resizing images.

-2. Create an [Amazon S3 bucket](http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) for your images.
+1. Create an [Amazon S3 bucket](http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) for your images.

-3. Make sure [Blitline has permissions](https://www.blitline.com/docs/s3_permissions) to write to your S3 bucket.

-4. Deploy this server to Heroku by clicking the button below.
+2. Deploy this server to Heroku by clicking the button below.
 Copy the `GITHUB_SECRET` - you will need that for setting up the Github webhook.

     [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-5. [Create a webhook](https://developer.github.com/webhooks/creating/) on your Github repo.
+3. [Create a webhook](https://developer.github.com/webhooks/creating/) on your Github repo.
 Payload Url should be `https://YOUR_APP_ID.herokuapp.com`, Content Type should be `application/json`, Secret should be the same as the `GITHUB_SECRET` environment variable on your Heroku App.
 You should just send the `push` event.
 Set your webhook to active.

 That's it (what do you mean "that's it"? that's a whole bunch of work!).
 When you make a push to Github that includes an image that matches `/.+\.(jpg|jpeg|png|tif|tiff|gif)$/` then you will get a bunch of different sized images in your S3 bucket, and the original will be replaced with a lo-res version in your repo.

 ## Testing

-You will need to set a `BLITLINE_APP_ID` environment variable and a `GITHUB_TOKEN` for a testing account.
+You will need to set a `GITHUB_TOKEN` for a testing account.
 Tests will create a temporary repo (named `temp` + current date stamp) and then delete it after tests complete.

 ```sh
 npm install